 Our Story

-In 2012, the people of Lawra challenged everything Sarah Gardner thought she knew about development work – which wasn’t very much.
-Sarah (now ATE Chief Exec) was a VSO volunteer in the Upper West corner of Ghana, where she quickly saw that real change was desperately needed – and that previous development efforts had made little impact.
-The UN Human Development Report two years earlier had described chronic food shortages and 100% poverty.
-Something had to be done – and done differently.
+In 2012, the people of Lawra challenged everything Sarah Gardner thought she knew about development work.
+Sarah was a VSO volunteer in the Upper West corner of Ghana, where she quickly realised that real change was desperately needed.
+A UN Human Development Report had described chronic food shortages and 100% poverty, and she saw it every day.
+Something had to be done.

 Karbo Primary School PTA decide to open kitchen, January 2013